brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 [5c]{.pnum} A function parameter declared with an _explicit-object-parameter-declaration_ is an _explicit object parameter_.
 An explicit object parameter shall not be a function parameter pack ([temp.variadic]).
 An _explicit object member function_ is a non-static member function with an explicit object parameter.
 An _implicit object member function_ is non-static member function without an explicit object parameter.

+[5d]{.pnum} The _object parameter_ of a non-static member function is either the explicit object parameter or the implicit object parameter ([over.match.funcs]).

-[5d]{.pnum} An _non-object parameter_ is a function parameter that is not the explicit object parameter.
+[5e]{.pnum} An _non-object parameter_ is a function parameter that is not the explicit object parameter.
 The _non-object-parameter-type-list_ of a member function is the parameter-type-list of that function with the explicit object parameter, if any, omitted. [ _Note_: The non-object-parameter-type-list consists of the adjusted types of all the non-object parameters. _-end note_ ]

 :::
 :::